hirenpateldev/DapperTransactionDemo/README.txt

-sample demo of transaction with help of dapper.
+sample demo of transaction with help of dapper. modify by chandresh